 Testing and research indicated that much of the damage is caused by the large swings in relative humidity within the building.
 To mitigate this, Project Restore formed a committee to oversee the effort to preserve and restore the murals.
 Christopher C. Martin, CEO & Chairman of AC Martin, is chairing this committee and AECOM has developed (pro bono) a series of recommendations to control or minimize the humidity fluctuations in the building as an important part of preserving the murals.

-Recently, Project Restore contracted conservation specialist Evergreene Architectural Arts to examine and test the murals in the Edward R. Roybal Board of Public Works Session Room, where the five-member commission meets for public hearings and meetings.
+Last year, Project Restore contracted conservation specialist Evergreene Architectural Arts to examine and test the murals in the Edward R. Roybal Board of Public Works Session Room, where the five-member commission meets for public hearings and meetings.
 It has also served as a backdrop for many courtroom scenes in movies and television.
 The room’s heavy use and the passage of time have taken a toll on the historic murals, particularly in the beautiful green south ceiling.
 After much exploration, the conservation specialists began work to restore the timeless pieces.
-The work on the south ceiling is estimated to be completed during the holiday season.
+The work on the south ceiling was completed at the end of last year.

 Project Restore aims to raise further funding to complete the full restoration, and preserve the one-of-a-kind elegant ceiling murals in L.A.
 City Hall.